Sweet Pain: Learning to Love Acupressure Mats

 Some people hate taking medicine.
 This can be a good way to avoid medicine.

 If it works, you can save thousands of dollars, unfortunately.
-I say, unfortunately, not because of the savings, but because health care bills can rape your finances.
+Healthcare bills can complicate your finances.
 Having a bag of tricks is smart, though no bag of tricks is a substitute for a workup to see if something serious is wrong.
-You have to use your own judgment.
+You have to use your judgment.

 What is an acupressure mat good for?

-There are a lot of possible conditions that it could help with.
-Some, like back pain and sciatica, that you’d expect, and others, like anxiety, you might not.
+There are a lot of possible conditions it could help with.
+Some, like back pain and sciatica, you’d expect.
+Others, like anxiety, you might not.

 That’s a lot of potential conditions.